|

 prophets).
 This implies that living

-dinosaurs were still known in the first half of the 2nd millennium
+dinosaur-like creatures were still common in the 2nd millennium

 East, but had

-become rare, if not extinct, by the second half of the 2nd millennium
+become more rare, if not extinct, by the 1st millennium

-this is a radically different timetable for the extinction of the dinosaurs
+this is a radically different timeline for the extinction of the dinosaurs

 than is currently popular among evolutionists.